Freezer-Friendly (Make-Ahead) Ramadan Recipes & Guide

-- Chicken Curries: To reheat chicken curries, thaw to room temperature and then reheat over the stovetop on medium-high heat.
+- Chicken Curries: To reheat chicken curries, thaw close to room temperature.
+Reheat over the stovetop on medium heat to allow time for the chicken to heat through.
 Add a splash of water to make up for the dehydration.
 Be careful not to heat too much to prevent any breaking of the chicken.

 - Baked Tandoori Chicken Curry: This can be frozen in its marinade before being baked.
 Place into the oven directly to cook.

 - Haleem: As with dal, add the final tadka after thawing it.

 I find cooked vegetables do not freeze well if they have a high water content.
 Though you could freeze curries like Zucchini (Courgette) curry, they may not taste as delicious as their pre-frozen versions.